-Thus, it is particularly challenging for CNN-based SCR approaches as significant domain shifts can result in substantial differences between training and test images.
-This is evident in the DSAC* results on all testing sequences (Table \ref{BKC_median_results} and in Fig. \ref{cumulative_bkc}).
-In the WestWing scene, as an example, DSAC* obtained the worst median localization errors on Seq-2, which were 29.6m and 67.1$^{\circ}$, whereas the proposed D2S achieved localization errors of 0.43m and 3.62$^{\circ}$.
-On average for three test sequences, Hloc achieves the highest accuracy within 50cm and 10$^{\circ}$, which is 71.6\%, compared to 56.8\% for D2S and 0\% for DSAC*.
-The same result is obtained when evaluating BKC CentralArc, where Hloc still demonstrates its state-of-the-art FM-based localization methods.
-In particular, Hloc achieves an accuracy of 48.2\%, D2S achieves an accuracy of 27\%, whereas DSAC* still fails in these testing situations.
-These results demonstrate that the proposed sparse SCR-based D2S outperforms the dense CNN-based DSAC* in generalizing beyond training data, including transitioning from day to night and adapting to domain shifts even in the absence of training data sources.
+Thus, it is particularly challenging for SCR approaches because significant domain shifts can result in substantial differences between training and test images.
+This is evident in the DSAC* and ACE's worse results on testing sequences.
+On the other hand, the proposed D2S outperforms DSAC* and ACE with a remarkable improvement in localization accuracy of 32.1\%.